On The Negativity of Ricci Curvatures of Complete Conformal Metrics: General Domains in Euclidean Spaces

-In this section, we study Ricci curvatures and sectional curvatures of the complete conformal metrics associated with the Loewner-Nirenberg problem in bounded domains in the Euclidean space.
-There are two classes of results.
-First, we will prove that the complete conformal metrics in bounded convex domains have negative sectional curvatures.
-Second, we will construct bounded star-shaped domains in which the complete conformal metrics have positive Ricci components at some points.
-This shows that pure topological conditions are not sufficient for domains in which the complete conformal metrics have negative Ricci curvatures.
+In this section, we present several examples of smooth bounded domains $\Omega$ in the Euclidean space and examine whether the complete conformal metrics $g_\Omega$ associated with the Loewner-Nirenberg problem have negative Ricci curvatures.
+We demonstrate by these examples the complexity of the issue studied in this paper.
+Topological conditions are not sufficient to determine whether these complete conformal metrics have negative Ricci curvatures.

-We first discuss the complete conformal metrics in convex domains and prove Theorem \ref{main reslut}.
-The convexity assumption allows us to apply a convexity theorem by Kennington \cite{Kennington1985} directly to conformal factors.
+There are two classes of examples.
+First, we construct nonconvex smooth domains in which the complete conformal metrics with a constant scalar curvature still have negative Ricci curvatures.
+Second, we construct bounded smooth domains in which the complete conformal metrics have positive Ricci components at some points.